epiforecasts/eval-germany-sp-nowcasting/README.md

- # Evaluating Semi-Mechanistic Nowcasts of COVID-19 Hospital Admissions in Germany
+ # Evaluating Semi-Parametric Nowcasts of COVID-19 Hospital Admissions in Germany

-This repository contains the write-up, results, and code of a project evaluating the use of a semi-mechanistic nowcasting approach for COVID-19 hospitalisations in Germany.
+This repository contains the write-up, results, and code of a project evaluating the use of a semi-parametric nowcasting approach for COVID-19 hospitalisations in Germany.

 ## Resources